BOJ holds rates despite overseas headwinds, stagnant inflation

 But wage growth remains subdued and households are reluctant to spend due to the rising cost of living from a weak yen, which drives up import prices.

-The BOJ considers "shunto" wage hike negotiations between business and labor unions, which kick off from year-end, as key to whether inflation will accelerate sustainably.
+The BOJ considers "shunto" wage hike negotiations between business and labour unions, which kick off from year-end, as key to whether inflation will accelerate sustainably.

 "I expect the BOJ to be on hold for the rest of the year," said Koya Miyamae, senior economist at SMBC Nikko Securities.